jperon/lyluatex/lyluatex.md

 recompilation while ensuring that any updates to the content or the parameters of a score will trigger a new score.

-The directory that is used for this purpose can be set with

 \lyOption{tmpdir}{tmp\_ly}

-**TODO:** Complete when the question in [issue 88](https://github.com/jperon/lyluatex/issues/88) has been decided.
+The directory that is used for this purpose can be set with the \option{tmpdir}
+option.
+Its value is a relative path starting from the *current working directory*, i.e. the directory from which \LuaLaTeX\ has been started, not necessarily that of the `.tex` document.
+Note that for several reasons it is strongly suggested to always compile documents from the current directory.

 \lyOption{cleantmp}{false}
 While the caching mechanism is great for avoiding redundant LilyPond